morph-l2/morph-doc/docs/build-on-morph/practical-examples/1-deploy-contract-on-morph.md

-The Morph Sepolia Testnet allows anyone to deploy a smart contract on Morph.
-In this tutorial, you will learn how to deploy a contract on Morph Sepolia using common tools for developing on Ethereum.
+The Morph Holesky Testnet allows anyone to deploy a smart contract on Morph.
+In this tutorial, you will learn how to deploy a contract on Morph Holesky using common tools for developing on Ethereum.

 This [demo repo](https://github.com/morph-l2/morph-examples/tree/main/contract-deploy-demo) illustrates contract deployment with [Hardhat](https://hardhat.org/) and [Foundry](https://github.com/foundry-rs/foundry).

 :::tip
-  Before you start deploying the contract, you need to request test tokens from a Sepolia faucet and use the [bridge](https://bridge-testnet.morphl2.io) to transfer some test ETH from _Sepolia_ to _Morph Sepolia_.
+  Before you start deploying the contract, you need to request test tokens from a Holesky faucet and use the [bridge](https://bridge-holesky.morphl2.io) to transfer some test ETH from _Holesky_ to _Morph Sepolia_.

-  Or you can direct obatin Morph sepolia ETH for testing.
+  Or you can direct obtain Morph Holesky ETH for testing.

   See our [Faucet](../../quick-start/3-faucet.md) for details.
 :::